-The road you are going to take is not a planned road.
+The road you will take is not a planned road.
 There were grasses there before.
-Now it’s gone mostly as people and bikes are taking the grasses away and turned it a mud road.
-There was green trees all around, some of them were small in stature.
+Now it’s gone mostly as people and bikes were taking the grasses away and turning it into a mud road.
+There were green trees all around, some of them were small in stature.

-Although, I was riding randomly, stopped when I felt like climbing stairs of a pagoda, all the roads were not passable.
+Although I was riding randomly, I stopped when I felt like climbing the stairs of a pagoda.
+All the roads were not passable.
 So, you might get lost in the process.
 However, as there was not always a planned road, you can make your own road (and maybe will get stuck in this process).

 I was driving through all of those, in another world, in another century – wishing the time to hold still.

 What type of bikes to rent in Bagan?

 Either an electronic bike (battery driven) or a bicycle.

 What was my preference?

-An electronic bike also known as an e-bike, as riding a bi cycle could become arduous under sun.
+An electronic bike also known as an e-bike, as riding a bicycle could become arduous under the sun.